Hygrometer Probes for Concrete Rh Testing: Evaluating Reusable vs. Disposable

 From a convenience standpoint, disposable place settings make cleanup a breeze.
 However, they're not an economical solution.
 Nor do they deliver the same level of performance as traditional tableware.
 Purchase enough replacement packs of each, and eventually the cost of one-time-use items will start to exceed what you would have spent on a reusable set of plates, cutlery, and cups.

-In Brief: Measuring Moisture in Concrete
+Measuring Moisture in Concrete Slabs

 Which brings us to the matter at hand: which type of probe – reusable or single-use disposable – should an inspector use to not only get the best results but also get the best value from?